 As long as there is another option for treating my lupus, I will pursue it instead of struggling with depression.

 I hoped the depression would lift as Benlysta left my system, and thankfully that has been the case.
 Yet I felt very sad because it seemed Benlysta was helping with my fatigue, joint pain, and rashes even just 2 months into treatment.
 I can only imagine how much it may have helped after 6 months or a year.
 I'm disheartened that I had to stop Benlysta for a second time.

-However, my rheumatologist expects that I could have a better reaction in a few years, as younger patients tend to have higher rates of depression.3 But, for the moment, it’s time to take my focus off of Benlysta and look towards other options.
+However, my rheumatologist expects that I could have a better reaction in a few years, as younger patients tend to have higher rates of depression.3 But, for the moment, it's time to take my focus off Benlysta and look toward other options.

 Has a treatment ever failed you?
 How did that make you feel?